Emily Blunt, a rather ineffectual character as protagonist

 Let me begin with a personal negative.
 I did not believe Emily Blunt’s character for one minute, but not many who see the film will agree with me.
 I think it was a studio casting gimmick; let’s put a woman in the central role.
 It has all the signs of being written for a man and then switched, but the publicity spiel has it the other way around, written for a woman and almost changed to get it green lit.

-Blunt acts the part of naïve FBI agent, Kate Macer extremely well. (‘Macer’ a functionary, an official.)
+Blunt acts the part of naive FBI agent, Kate Macer extremely well. (‘Macer’ a functionary, an official.)
 She can emote till the tears drown us, but physically this English rose has all the appearance of a haute couture model on a picnic confronted by a raging bull.
 She simply does not look trained to squash a bug let alone clean, load and fire a machine gun to kill.
-Perhaps simpering go-to-first Keira Knightly was not available or is unfashionable.

 Macer does things by the book.
 Without that plot quirk there would be no dramatic confrontation, and instead we would be looking at a documentary about illegal USA transgressions into Mexican territory.